 Body aches and pains are a problem for many people, regardless of age.
 The aches could be from exercise as easily as it can be the result of regular everyday activities (text neck, anyone?)
 One fantastic way to ease the pain is through massage therapy.

-Massage involves the manipulation of soft body tissues and has been practiced around the world throughout history.
+Massage involves the manipulation of soft body tissues and has been practised around the world throughout history.
 It’s one of the earliest tools humans used for pain relief and has been proven to be beneficial in a wide range of conditions including arthritis, depression, autism, HIV, and cancer.

-The many positive effects of massage therapy has led to massive growth in the massage industry.
+The many positive effects of massage therapy have led to massive growth in the massage industry.
 And because we are living in this technologically-advanced age, is it really any surprise that massage has gotten the “millennial upgrade” by way of massage guns?

 If you’re looking to get a massage gun in Australia, there are several brands out in the market right now.
 But are they even worth it and which is the best?

 As the owner and founder of Human Fitness, a fitness facility that incorporates a broad range of fitness methods including CrossFit, my body has endured years of high stress and large volume.
 Not only that, a near life-threatening accident and long recovery, my body has certainly been through a lot.
 Of my extensive research and trial in aiding my recovery, the Hydragun has come out on top as the GOLD standard in massage guns.
 With a niggling knee issue recently after a heavy squat program, the Hydragun was the perfect recovery tool to get me back on track.
 I couldn’t have done my recovery without it.

 Below we discuss the main benefits and aims of massage therapy…